DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - Each one-time pad must be used only once.
     -  The one-time pad must be physically protected against disclosure.

-[3.1](#3.1) Research, implement, and manage engineering processes using secure design principles (OSG-9 Chpts 1,8,9,16)
+[3.1](#3.1) Research, implement, and manage engineering processes using secure design principles (OSG-9 Chpts 1,8,9,16).
+The standard secure design principles are: ❄️threat modeling, ❄️least privilege, ❄️defense in depth, ❄️secure defaults, ❄️fail securely, ❄️separation of duties, ❄️keep it simple, ❄️zero trust, ❄️privacy by design, and ❄️trust but verify.

 - 3.1.1 Threat Modeling
     - ❄️**Threat modeling**: a security process where potential threats are identified, categorized, and analyzed.
 It can be performed as a